Laravel is elegant and powerful — but even experienced developers sometimes make small mistakes that cause big problems.

-Laravel is elegant and powerful — but even experienced developers make small mistakes that cause big problems.
-If you're just getting started, knowing what **not** to do can save you hours of debugging, broken apps, and bad habits.
+If you're just getting started, knowing what not to do can save you hours of debugging, broken applications, and bad development habits.

 1. Not Using Eloquent Relationships

-// Wrong: Two separate queries
+// Two separate queries

 $user = User::find(1);